Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. GitHub App** ✔️

-### Question-148
+### Question-68

 After you answer a question in this section, you will NOT be able to return to it.

 As a result, these questions will not appear in the review screen

-Your company has a project in Azure DevOps for a new web application.
+**Your company has a project in Azure DevOps for a new web application.**

 You need to ensure that when code is checked in, a build runs automatically.